Black (Dot) Power!

 This was my chance, and I took it.
 I had low expectations of this trail going in – and I was stupid for that.
 This trail is really very nice and definitely fun – and a lot more challenging that I’d thought.
 I figured I’d almost jog the trail, call it a day, and hit the road.

 The purpose, if you will, of this little trail is to connect the Tunxis Trail network and Sessions Woods Nature Center to the Barnes Nature Center which is just over the town line in Bristol.
 Lest you think this would therefore be a simple little jaunt through the woods – as I did – I’m here to tell you it’s not.
-Put it this way: I had envisioned doing this with wife and child to go to the nature center, and I’m quite glad I didn’t.
+I had envisioned doing this with my wife and child to go to the nature center, and I’m quite glad I didn’t.

 The first bit of the trail was soggy if not filled with standing or running water.
 Water and leaves and hills don’t mix well, but it was no biggie.
 There is, according to the book, a view: